FiligranHQ/xtm-browser-extension/docs/architecture.md

 3. **CSP Compliance**: All scripts bundled, no eval or inline scripts
 4. **Message Validation**: All messages validated before processing

+## Known Issues & Mitigations

+### Panel Positioning on Complex Websites

+Some websites with aggressive CSS (modal frameworks, centering utilities) may attempt to reposition the panel.
+Mitigations include:
+- Multiple `!important` declarations on all positioning properties
+- Inline styles on the iframe element as backup
+- Explicit `inset` property to override CSS reset stylesheets
+- Transform reset properties to prevent centering transforms

 ---

 For more information, see the [Development Guide](./development.md) and [Troubleshooting](./troubleshooting.md).